LearnersGuild/curriculum-app/modules/Terminal-Basics/exercises/Customizing-Your-Shell.md

 ## Exercise: Exporting Environment Variables

-When you modifed your `PATH` in the terminal using `export PATH`, that only adds your custom path in your current session.
+When you modifed your `PATH`
+ using `export PATH`, that only adds your custom path in your current session.
 If you want to keep that custom path, you'll need to add it every time you start a new terminal.
 You can do this by adding your custom path and `export PATH` command directly to your `.bashrc` to be loaded each time you open a new terminal window.

 ```bash
 # in your .bashrc